KrishanBhasin/security-advice/index.md

 Make sure your email is protected with by multi factor authentication.

-**We highly recommend you set up Google Advanced Protection**; [follow the instructions here](https://landing.google.com/advancedprotection/).
-In order to do this you will need two Security Keys; [these cost around £20](https://www.amazon.co.uk/Yubico-Security-Key-USB-Authentication/dp/B07BYSB7FK/)
+**Make sure your email is protected with by multi factor authentication.**
+If you can afford to purchase a [security key (£20, recommended)](https://www.amazon.co.uk/Yubico-Security-Key-USB-Authentication/dp/B07BYSB7FK/) and follow [instructions here](https://techsolidarity.org/resources/security_key_gmail.htm) to set it up.

+If you're planning on buying more than Security Key, it is probably cheaper to order them directly from the company, [Yubico](https://www.yubico.com/product/security-key-by-yubico)

 Otherwise, use app-based multi factor authentication; [click here and follow this guide](https://authy.com/guides/gmail/)

 ## Attachments

 Attachments are one of the biggest risks you face.
 Even attachments coming from a trusted sender are a danger; if someone you know gets their email hacked, the attacker may send you a message that looks just like a typical message, but actually contains a malicious payload (for example, an email from your campaign manager with a Word doc that actually installs a virus).

 Here is the hierarchy of attachment safety, from safest to most risky: